zzc01/QtProjects/ReadMe.md

 * Followed instructions from VoidRealms[1].
 * Need registration to download Qt from [Qt website](https://www.qt.io/).
 * Choose Qt for Open Source Development.
 [Open Source Usage Obligations](https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5).
-* In the future if want to add packets can use Qt MaintenanceTool to add them.
+* In the future if you want to add packeges can use Qt MaintenanceTool to add them.
 * There are some other resources that demonstrate how to install and use openCV with QT. <br/><br/>

 ## Notes